What are you called if you’re from Bow?

 It’s got to be said, ‘Bowhemian’ took the top spot for our favourite in the office, a playful nod to the artistic heritage that we so love about our area.
 But when put to the people of Instagram, it was the Bow Belles and Bow Boys that came out on top, gaining 43% of the total votes.

-The cultural significance of the Bow Bells of St Mary-le-Bow church loom large in our collective conscience, as we all know that to be born within the sound of the Bow Bells is the traditional definition of a Cockney, however much the term might be thrown around today.
+The cultural significance of the Bow bells of St Mary-le-Bow church in Cheapside looms large in our collective conscience, as we all know that to be born within the sound of the Bow Bells is the traditional definition of a Cockney, however much the term might be thrown around today.

 The sound of the bells of St Mary’s is also prominent in the story of Dick Whittington and his cat, in which the bells are credited with having persuaded him to turn back from Highgate and remain in London to become Lord Mayor in 1392.